-It all started in December of 2007, but I didn’t know it then.
+The spark to start Second Hope Circle began in December of 2007, but I didn’t know it then.
 My family and I fostered a kitty named Edward.
 We were told beforehand that he was a shadow cat.
 It’s a term coined by many rescues for a cat with extreme shyness; so shy you only ever see their shadows.
 We picked him up from the pet store that had a viewing room for rescued cats.
 It was filled with little kittens, and one very shy adult Edward.
 We brought him home (to our other 6 cats).
 Not wanting the introductions to happen all at once, he was to stay in my parent’s bedroom for a couple of weeks.
 After a couple of days we adopted Edward, believing that it was very unlikely he would ever be adopted by anyone else.
 Weeks in the room turned into a few months.
 We rarely saw Edward as he spent all of his time under the bed.
-I would tug him out after school and fall asleep beside him.
 He was very nervous but loved to be petted and would purr.
 Eventually we introduced him to our quietest kitty (Minou) and they fell in love.
 At night Edward started to cry at the door, wondering about the rest of the house and its inhabitants.
 We let him out and after a few scuffles he seemed to find his place.
 He stayed with Minou at all times and continued to live under the furniture.
 Edward continued to make progress.
 Every year he became more and more confident, until his last two years with us he decided he wanted my mom’s attention enough to sleep in her lap (and steel French fries off her plate!).
-Edward passed away summer 2017 at the approximate age of 16.
+Edward passed away the summer of 2017 at the approximate age of 16.

-*Edward enjoying a sunny spot on the couch several years ago.
+*Edward enjoying a sunny spot on the couch in 2012.

-I didn’t know when we fostered Edward that we would come to love him almost immediately.
-I also didn’t know that he would inspire a very important project.
-Extreme shyness is a behavioural issue that makes it very difficult for the animal to be adopted.
-They don’t show well among the many other cats, and people who may be interested can be overwhelmed by the time it will take a cat (or other animal) to come around and be interactive.
+I didn’t know when we fostered Edward that he would inspire a very important project.
+Extreme shyness makes it very difficult for an animal to be adopted.
+They may not show well among other cats, and people who could be interested can be overwhelmed by the time it will take a cat (or other animal) to come around and be interactive.

 In July of 2010 I saw commercials advertising the Pepsi Refresh Project on TV.
 It was a grant competition awarding grants to ideas with the most votes.
 Those ideas had to help Canada in some way.
 It sounded like an amazing opportunity to be able to help animals in Ontario shelters/rescues that were having trouble being adopted, just like Edward.